Grubben/1line/README.md

-###### 1line
+# 1line
 #### __The line-by-line Program__

-1line is a shell program written in Python.
+1line is a shell program written in Python **Completely FOSS**.
 It's main objective is to make simple note-taking faster and more convenient without forcing you to start up an application.

+**Completely and absolutely FOSS**

-## Installation:
+##### Installation:
 ```
 pip3 install pyinstaller
 ```